sk31337/open-component-model/cli/docs/reference/ocm_download_resource.md

 ```
  # Download a resource with identity 'name=example' and write to default output
-  ocm resource ghcr.io/org/component:v1 --identity name=example
+  ocm download resource ghcr.io/org/component:v1 --identity name=example

   # Download a resource and specify an output file
-  ocm resource ghcr.io/org/component:v1 --identity name=example --output ./my-resource.tar.gz
+  ocm download resource ghcr.io/org/component:v1 --identity name=example --output ./my-resource.tar.gz

   # Download a resource and apply a transformer
-  ocm resource ghcr.io/org/component:v1 --identity name=example --transformer my-transformer
+  ocm download resource ghcr.io/org/component:v1 --identity name=example --transformer my-transformer
 ```

 ### Options

 ```
+      --extraction-policy enum   policy to apply when extracting a resource.
+If set to 'disable', the resource will not be extracted, even if they could be.
+If set to 'auto', the resource will be automatically extracted if the returned resource is a recognized archive format.
+                                 (must be one of [auto disable]) (default auto)
   -h, --help                     help for resource
       --identity string          resource identity to download
       --output string            output location to download to.
 If no transformer is specified, and no format was discovered that can be written to a directory, the resource will be written to a file.
       --transformer string       transformer to use for the output.
 If not specified, the resource will be written as is.
 ```

 ### Options inherited from parent commands